About the Center

 Employment Opportunities

-The Mississippi Center for Justice (“MCJ”) seeks a Housing Law Campaign Director (“HCD”) for MCJ’s Gulf Coast office in Biloxi, Mississippi.
-MCJ seeks an attorney whose substantive law concentrations/educational background/clinical experience include exposure to the Fair Housing Act and the Mississippi Landlord/Tenant Act.
+The Mississippi Center for Justice (“MCJ”) seeks an entry-level Housing Attorney for our Gulf Coast office in Biloxi.
+MCJ seeks an attorney whose substantive law concentrations/educational background/clinical experience includes exposure to the Fair Housing Act and the Mississippi Landlord/Tenant Act.

 Grants Manager